juanfranblanco/vscode-solidity/README.md

 # Instructions

-**Warning** We recommend using npm as a package manager.
+*Warning:* We recommend using npm as a package manager.
 Other package manager like pnpm and possibly yarn cause complications with resolving solidity import paths.
 Until this is not solved, **please use npm**.

 ## Using a different version of the solidity compiler